dansmyers/Algorithms/README.md

 Slack is an instant messaging app that's now widely used as a replacement for e-mail in many companies.
 I've created a Slack channel for our class, `#cms460-s20`.

-Use the invite link posted to Canvas to join the channel.
+Use the invite link posted to Canvas to join our group, then add yourself to the class channel.
 Once you've joined, post a quick intro message and a meme to let me know you've made it.

 Slack will be for general discussions, questions about course logistics, check-ins, posting memes and links, etc. It's intended to be a way for us to stay engaged with each other and to provide opportunities for casual question and answer sessions and collaboration.